Is the FDA going to ban all 'chemical' sunscreens?

 If you are reading this before February 15, 2024, then almost no one in the industry is 100% clear as to what the FDA might do in the absence of any provided date for these 7 UV filters.
 If you are reading this after the deadline, then whatever the FDA decided to do, recall all ‘chemical’ sunscreens or delay further, it’s worth questioning why a single company could provide the required data for a single UV filter when the Consortium failed to for any one of the 7 UV filters.

 Meanwhile, here at The Sunscreen Company , we make beautiful and easy to wear all-mineral sunscreens with 25% zinc oxide.
 The fate of our company and our sunscreen products is not in danger or in question.
 We use the maximum concentration of a UV filter that is considered GRASE by the FDA and imparts excellent UVA and UVB protection.
 Zinc oxide as an ingredient does not require any animal testing to validate its continued use.
 While we would also prefer the validation of newer alternative non-animal modes of testing, we think the 7 proposed UV filters need to substantiate their safety.
 However with the combined 150 years of our research team in the medical and scientific field, we know that these filters will most likely not ever be able to.
+At The Sunscreen Company, we love to offer the best in continuing skincare and sunscreen education, so make sure to follow us on IG @thesunscreencompany.

 As a thank you for reading our blog, we would like to offer you a 10% off discount on any of our mineral sunscreens in our online store.
 Click the link below and use promo code SUNBLOG10 at checkout for our exclusive blog discount.